pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-

 The names in the wire format MUST NOT be compressed.

-TODO: Describe how escaping works for server-name and include-delegi.
-This will be the same as the escaping mechanism defined in SVCB.

 A DELEG or DELEGI record that has a non-empty DelegInfos MUST have one, and only one, set of server information, chosen from the following: